 Also, if your oil field injury was caused by a third party—not your employer or a coworker—you may be able to sue that company or individual.
 For instance, if the oil field equipment malfunctioned and caused your injury, you may be able to sue the manufacturer.

-How an Oil Field Lawyer Can Help You
+How a Texas Oilfield Lawyer Can Help You

 Navigating the best path to injury compensation can be confusing and difficult to handle on your own.
 An experienced attorney can help you in determining your best course after a Texas oil field accident.

 At The Zimmerman Law Firm, our attorneys have helped injured oil workers for decades.
 We can review your case and inform you of all legal options available, from workers’ compensation to a lawsuit against your employer or a third party.